Autonomous Driving

 Apart from the previously-mentioned legal questions that autonomous driving raises, a highly crucial issue is system dependability.
 When it comes to using autonomous systems in road traffic, human lives are at stake.
 Autonomous driving’s greatest potential can be exploited only if the vehicles operate error-free.

-Technical requirements for autonomous driving
+What are technical requirements for autonomous driving?

 Level 3 and higher autonomous or automated vehicles must simultaneously meet a wide range of technical requirements.
 The three most critical are: